Sir William Robertson, 1st Baronet: The Somme

-Kiggell replied to the CIGS on the evening of 14 July.
-He conceded that there had been problems with infantry-artillery coordination, but seemed more concerned with the slowness of progress, anticipating that the commanders might be criticised by future Staff College lecturers for not pushing on fast enough, but insisting that "the Bosch was badly rattled on a good part of our front".
-Possibly (in David Woodward’s view) worried at Kiggell’s response, Robertson wrote to Rawlinson, GOC Fourth Army, on 26 July urging him not to let the Germans "beat you in having the better man-power policy" and urging "common-sense, careful methods, and not to be too hide-bound by the books we used to study before the war".
-In the same letter he wrote that "[Field Service Regulations] will require a tremendous amount of revising when we have finished with the Boche" and urged him not to take the principles of FSR too literally, adding "I think you know what is in my mind", a phrase which Tim Travers believes refers to Robertson's preference for more cautious tactics.
+Kiggell conceded that there had been problems with infantry-artillery coordination, but seemed more concerned with the slowness of progress.
+Possibly (in David Woodward's view) worried at Kiggell's response, Robertson wrote to Rawlinson, GOC Fourth Army, on 26 July urging him not to let the Germans "beat you in having the better man-power policy" and urging "common-sense, careful methods, and not to be too hide-bound by the books we used to study before the war".

 Henry Wilson recorded rumours that Robertson was angling for Haig's job in July, although there is no clear evidence that this was so.
-This was the month with the highest British casualties of the entire war, at a time when the German Verdun Offensive was already being scaled back.
-Haig was reluctant to send Robertson full weekly reports and Robertson complained that Haig's daily telegrams to him contained little more information than the daily press releases.
-"Not exactly the letter of a CIGS! … He ought to take responsibility also!" was Haig's comment on one such letter (29 July).
-F. E. Smith (1 August) circulated a paper by his friend Winston Churchill (then out of office), criticising the high losses and negligible gains of the Somme.
+Robertson complained that Haig's daily telegrams to him contained little more information than the daily press releases.
+F. E. Smith (1 August) circulated a paper by his friend Winston Churchill criticising the high losses and negligible gains of the Somme.
 Churchill argued that this would leave Germany freer to win victories elsewhere.
 Robertson issued a strong rebuttal the same day, arguing that Britain's losses were small compared to what France had suffered in previous years, that Germany had had to quadruple the number of her divisions on the Somme sector and that this had taken pressure off Verdun and contributed to the success of Russian and Italian offensives.

-After the Churchill memorandum Robertson wrote to Haig (1 August 1916) accusing the War Committee (a Cabinet committee which discussed strategy in 1916) of being "ignorant" and putting too much emphasis on "gaining ground" rather than putting "pressure" on the Germans; Travers argues that he was "cunning(ly)” using the War Committee as "a stalking horse" and obliquely urging Haig to adopt more cautious tactics.
-Both Robertson and Esher wrote to Haig reminding him of how Robertson was covering Haig's back in London, Robertson reminding Haig of the need to give him "the necessary data with which to reply to the swines" (7 and 8 August).